codewiztinsing/zemenayalytics/README.md

-Zemen Analytics
+Zemenay Analytics
 ================

-Zemen Analytics is a Django-based analytics service for tracking blog activity and surfacing API-driven insights about:
+Zemenay Analytics is a Django-based analytics service for tracking blog activity and surfacing API-driven insights about:

 - Blog performance over time (views and creations)
 - Top blogs, authors, and countries